LeleDerGrasshalmi/FortniteEndpointsDocumentation/README.md

 If you are new to this, you should first check out the [getting started guide for authentication](./EpicGames/AccountService/Authentication/README.md#getting-started).

-All requests that require normal authentication require the `Authentication` header with the access token, like `bearer {accessToken}`. <br/>
+All requests that require normal authentication require the `Authorization` header with the access token, like `bearer {accessToken}`. <br/>
 Web APIs however are a bit different, these require web login cookies.

 ## Content